-A short-term rental (STRs) is any occupancy of a dwelling for a period of less than thirty days.
+A short-term rental (STR), also known as short-term lodging (STL), is any occupancy of a dwelling for a period of less than thirty days.
 The Zoning Ordinance currently does not permit such uses in any dwelling unit and only allows short-term overnight stays as a hotel/motel or bed and breakfast, both of which could require a rezoning or special exception.
 The Code of Virginia was changed in 2017 to allow localities to require the registration of STRs.
 In order to implement the registration, the Zoning Ordinance would need to be revised to specify the parameters under which short-term rentals could be allowed.
-As such, staff will be developing options for the Board’s consideration and potential adoption.
+County staff have developed options for the Board’s consideration and potential adoption after extensive public input.